Pometry/Raphtory/docs/source/Analysis/LOTR_six_degrees.md

 nodes are checked and their separation status is updated if it has not been set previously.
 Nodes that are a single hop from Gandalf will have received a message of `0`, this is thus incremented to `1` and becomes their separation state.
 These nodes then message all their neighbours with their new state, `1`, and the cycle repeats.
-Nodes only update their state if this have not been changed before (as we want the lowest number of hops).
+Nodes only update their state if this has not been changed before (as we want the lowest number of hops).

 This function is only executed on vertices that have been sent a message ({s}`executeMessagedOnly = true`) and runs up to 6 times ({s}`iterations = 6`).